 Charlotte Mason’s motto was, ‘Education is an atmosphere, a discipline, a life.’

 Education is a discipline: Of course, it takes much time and effort to continually train everyone towards this type of supportive learning culture.
-One of the key roles of the Learning Advisor and parent is to work diligently on the formation of habitual character traits until they become the innate ‘modus operandi’ of the child.
+One of the key roles of the Teacher and parent is to work diligently on the formation of habitual character traits until they become the innate ‘modus operandi’ of the child.

-Education is a life: Mason believed in respecting the person-hood of each child; and that our role as educators is to foster the love of learning as a lifestyle.
+Education is a life: Mason believed in respecting the personhood of each child; and that our role as educators is to foster the love of learning as a lifestyle.
 Instead of force-feeding them information, she respected and trusted the child’s mind to digest and assimilate quality food for thought.
 She was careful to present a smorgasbord of quality mental food, and then allowed them to share their thoughts and discoveries, and to come to conclusions on their own.
 In her classes, she tried not to over-explain, lecture, or analyse; and tried not to get too much between the student and the author or artist they were studying.